 That said, it was hard to choose only a few selected ones, but here are my 10 favorite books of 2013:

 Mindy Kaling, Is Everyone Hanging Out Without Me?

-If Tina Fey and Amy Poehler were my comedy writer and inspiring women I look up to, Mindy Kaling would be my best friend.
+If Tina Fey and Amy Poehler were comedy writers and inspiring women I look up to, Mindy Kaling would be the best friend I wish I had.
 Honestly, after reading this book, I wish she was a friend I had in school.
 I could relate to her on having few friends, pleasing her immigrant parents, being a late bloomer, not understanding one night stands, believing/hoping on long-lasting relationships.